 You could also add a couple of scoops of protein powder to increase the protein content.

-Or why not try adding 1-2 tbsp of cocoa powder to turn them into chocolatey bars?
+Or why not try adding 1-2 tablespoon of cocoa powder to turn them into chocolatey bars?

-In terms of spices, I can imagine that 1 tsp cinnamon would be lovely in them, or pumpkin spice / mixed spice, if you’re in an autumn frame of mind.
+In terms of spices, I can imagine that 1 teaspoon cinnamon would be lovely in them, or pumpkin spice / mixed spice, if you're in an autumn frame of mind.